-Matt graduated from Rutger’s University with a degree in Communications (TV and Film) and English in 1978.
+Matt graduated from Rutgers University with a degree in Communications (TV and Film) and English in 1978.
 In 1986, he founded Videomaker Inc., a leading publisher on video production.
-With a magazine readership of over 64,000 and the web site’s 400,000 monthly visitors, Videomaker Inc.’s mission is to empower individuals to make video through a monthly magazine, website, DVDs, books, and hands-on workshops and conferences.
+With a magazine readership of over 64,000 and 400,000 monthly visitors to its website, it is Videomaker Inc.’s mission is to empower individuals to make video through its monthly magazine, website, DVDs, books and hands-on workshops and conferences.

-Through the development of his own patent for a consumer electronics device as well as his travels to the research and development labs in Japan, he is experienced in the details of electronics equipment development.
-His inside knowledge about consumer electronics gear, his tracking of up and coming technologies, and his seasoned relationships with many top decision makers of the major consumer electronics manufacturing firms contribute to his ability to fulfill the mission of OMPT.
+Through the development of his own patent for a consumer electronics device as well as his travels to research and development labs in Japan, he is experienced in the details of electronics equipment development.
+Matt's inside knowledge about consumer electronics gear, his tracking of up and coming technologies and his seasoned relationships with many top decision makers from major consumer electronics manufacturing firms contribute to his ability to fulfill the mission of OMPT.
 His professional contacts will vouch for his honesty and integrity as he is a well-respected colleague in both the publishing and consumer electronics industry.

 With a background in peace and conflict studies, Kristin Henderson has worked as a Program Manager for OMPT for over two years and assists with program development and implementation.
 She works with our project partners to develop and design custom programs in new locations, facilitate Video Education Workshops and support organizations using OMPT’s training and technology.

 Kristin graduated from Chico State University with a Master’s Degree in International Relations, and her final thesis focused on the rehabilitation of child soldiers in West Africa.
 She has worked in Washington, D.C. in the sectors of child soldier rehabilitation and refugee resettlement, and currently contributes to the Peace Science Digest, an initiative of the War Prevention Initiative.